dan2-ux/2_pi_5_2_can_bus_fd_neo_pixel/README.md

-# This repository will guide you on how to control neo-pixel through can bus fd using 2 pi 5
+# This repository will guide you on how to control neo-pixel through can bus fd using 2 Raspberry Pi 5

 ## Every tools necesary for this project.
 + 2 pi 5